pitt-crc/quota_notifier/docs/source/overview/installation.rst

        "uid_blacklist": [0],
        "gid_blacklist": [0]
    }

-By default, the application looks for the settings file at ``/etc/notifier/settings.json``.
-This path can also be changed at runtime (see the :doc:`../getting_started/usage` page for more information).

 Once the application has been configured, you can check the configuration file is valid by running: